hasindu2008/f5c/_docs/commands.md

    Write the raw signal start and end index values for the event to the tsv output.
 * `--rna`:
    Specify that this dataset is direct RNA.
 * `--collapse-events`:
-   Collapse events that stays on the same reference k-mer/
+   Collapse events that stays on the same reference k-mer.
+Introduced in f5c v0.8.
 *  `--min-recalib-events INT`:
    Same as for call-methylation.
 * `--cuda-mem-frac FLOAT`:
    Same as for call-methylation.